Zuo Zongtang: Taiping Rebellion

 When the Taiping Rebellion broke out in 1850, Zuo, then 38 years old, was hired as an advisor to Zeng Guofan, the governor of Hunan.
 In 1856, he was formally offered a position in the provincial government of Hunan.
 In 1860, Zuo was given command of a force of 5,000 volunteers, the Xiang Army (later known as "Chu Army"), and by September of that year, he drove the Taiping rebels out of Hunan and Guangxi provinces, into coastal Zhejiang Province.
 Zuo captured the city of Shaoxing and, from there, pushed south into Fujian and Guangdong provinces, where the revolt had first begun.
 In 1863, Zuo was appointed Provincial Governor of Zhejiang and an Undersecretary of War.

 In August 1864, Zuo, together with Zeng Guofan, dethroned the Taiping Heavenly Kingdom's teenage ruler, Hong Tianguifu, and brought an end to the rebellion.
 He was created "First Class Count Kejing" for his part in suppressing the rebellion.
 He, Zeng Guofan and Li Hongzhang were called Zeng, Zuo, Li, the leaders in suppressing the rebellion.

 In 1865, Zuo was appointed Viceroy and Governor-General of Fujian and Zhejiang.
 As Commissioner of Naval Industries, Zuo founded China's first modern shipyard and naval academy in Fuzhou the following year.

 Success and appointments

 As Viceroy of Shaanxi and Gansu provinces, Zuo posed for a Russian photographer.
-On the left, wearing civilian dress with a peacock feather in his hat.
-On the right, wearing court dress with long court beads.
+On the left, wearing civilian dress with a peacock feather in his hat, and on the right, wearing court dress with long court beads.

 Zuo's successes continued.
 In 1867, he became Viceroy of Shaanxi and Gansu provinces and Imperial Commissioner of the armed forces in Shaanxi.
 In 1884, his fellow Xiang Army officer, Liu Jintang, was appointed as the first governor of Xinjiang Province.
 The Governor of Xinjiang was the subordinate to the Viceroy of Shaanxi and Gansu.

 In these capacities, Zuo succeeded in putting down another uprising, the Nian Rebellion, in 1868.

 After this military success, Zuo marched west with his army of 120,000, winning many victories with advanced Western weapons in the Dungan Revolt in northwestern China (Shaanxi, Ningxia, Gansu, Qinghai and Xinjiang provinces) in the 1870s.